Causes of Parkinson's disease: Metals

+Solvent

+Air pollution

+Evidence suggests that long-term exposure to air pollution may increase the risk of developing Parkinson's disease (PD).
+Elevated levels of particulate matter (PM2.5), nitrogen dioxide (NO2), ozone (O3), and carbon monoxide (CO) have been found in association with presence of PD.
+People living in areas with the highest levels of PM2.5 and NO2 were found to have significantly increased likelihood of developing PD compared to those in areas with lowest levels.
+NO2, being the main pollutant created through road traffic, has previously been implicated in multiple neurodegenerative disorders, with new information connecting exposure directly to risk of PD.

 Head injuries

 A 2012 study suggests that players in the National Football League are three times more likely to die from neurodegenerative diseases, including Alzheimer's and Parkinson's diseases, than the general US population.
 A 2018 study found 56% increase in risk of Parkinson's disease among US military veterans suffered traumatic brain injury.

 Exercise

-While many environmental factors may exacerbate Parkinson's Disease, exercise is considered to be one of the main protective factors for neurodegenerative disorders, including Parkinson's Disease.
+While many environmental factors may exacerbate Parkinson's disease, exercise is considered to be one of the main protective factors for neurodegenerative disorders, including Parkinson's disease.
 The types of exercise interventions that have been studied can be categorized as either aerobic or goal-based.
 Aerobic exercise includes physical activity that increases the heart rate.
 Aerobic exercise is beneficial to the overall brain through mechanisms that promote neuroplasticity, or the rewiring of the brain circuitry.
 Goal-based exercises are often developed with the guidance of a physical therapist to use movement to improve motor task performance and enhance motor learning.
 While exercise has consistently been shown to be beneficial, the optimal interventional benefit is still being researched.